radius-project/docs/docs/content/reference/limitations.md

 As a workaround use separate environments configured with separate Kubernetes namespaces.

-This will be addressed further in a future
+This will be addressed further in a future release.

 ## Bicep & Deployment Engine